Arian Baptistery: Mosaic description

-Similarity to Eastern Orthodox architecture
+Similarity to Roman architecture

 The entire composition is remarkably similar to that of the Orthodox Baptistery of Neon.
 The walls are bare, but were not always so.
 During archaeological investigations, some 170 kilograms of tessera were found on the floor.
-Due to the lack of Arian references, it is believed that the artists who created the mosaics were Orthodox Christians, as the Ostrogoths were predominantly goldsmiths and not mosaic artists.
+Due to the lack of Arian references, it is believed that the artists who created the mosaics were Catholic Christians, as the Ostrogoths were predominantly goldsmiths and not mosaic artists.